beet-software/dorm/docs/docs/apply/use-postgres.md

 `push` and `pushAll` use PostgreSQL `INSERT ...
 ON CONFLICT` statements.
-The conflict target contains all primary-key columns. `patch`, `putAll`, and `pushAll` use an internal driver transaction; the common framework does not expose a public transaction object.
+The conflict target contains all primary-key columns. `patch`, `putAll`, and `pushAll` use an internal driver transaction. `TransactionalDorm` exposes a transaction callback for composing repository operations without exposing the driver transaction object.

 ## Close the executor